 To provide a reliable energy supply for a targeted portion of rail infrastructure, NJ TRANSIT will construct a microgrid capable of supplying highly reliable electric power during storms or other times when the commercial power grid is compromised.
 NJ TRANSITGRID is comprised of two projects: The NJ TRANSITGRID TRACTION POWER SYSTEM and NJ TRANSITGRID DISTRIBUTED GENERATION SOLUTIONS.

 The NJ TRANSITGRID TRACTION POWER SYSTEM will consist of a central, natural gas-fired power plant and transmission lines to traction power substations that electrify the tracks and operating controls on portions of the NJ TRANSIT and Amtrak systems.
 The proposed facility will operate 24/7 and be sized to handle limited operations on the Northeast Corridor between New York’s Penn Station and NJ TRANSIT’s Jersey Avenue Station in New Brunswick; the Morris & Essex line between Hoboken Terminal and Maplewood Station; and the Hudson-Bergen Light Rail (HBLR) Transit System.
 The project will also provide power to the signal system on a portion of the Main Line.

 NJ TRANSITGRID TRACTION POWER SYSTEM will provide resilient power to key NJ TRANSIT facilities and portions of the Northeast Corridor, Morris & Essex Line, HBLR Transit System, and the signal system on a portion of the Main Line.
-Traction power and certain elements of NJ TRANSITGRID will be powered by a central facility that will include renewables technology, to the extent technically feasible, with a proposed location in an industrial zone in Kearny, NJ, close to two substations that serve the Morris & Essex line and Northeast Corridor.
+Traction power and certain elements of NJ TRANSITGRID will be powered by a central facility that will include renewables technology, to the extent technically feasible, with a proposed location in an industrial zone in Kearny, NJ, close to two substations that serve the Morris & Essex Line and the Northeast Corridor.
 Other elements of the project will be located at specific facilities serviced by those generation assets.

 NJ TRANSITGRID will: